build-on-aws/amazon-bedrock-agents-outfit-assistant/README.md

 You will be prompted for information as the project is deployed:

 - OpenWeatherAPIKey - A free API key from OpenWeatherMap
 - FoundationModel - The ID of the Amazon Bedrock foundation model to use.
-(This currently defaults to `anthropic.claude-v2:1`)
+(This currently defaults to `anthropic.claude-v2:1` Please ensure you have enabled access to this model in the region you are deploying to.)

 ### Testing